 - Use a large slotted spoon to lift the gnocchi out.
 Drain well and place onto a large flat serving plate.

-- Add spoonfuls of pesto (try my nut free pesto recipe which also has the classic version) and gently stir with a silicone spatula.
+- Add spoonfuls of pesto (try my nut free pesto recipe which also has the classic version) and a handful of freshly grated Parmesan cheese (Parmigiano Reggiano).
+Gently stir with a silicone spatula.
 Continue cooking, draining and dressing the gnocchi until they are all done and all the pesto has been used.

-- Sprinkle with grated parmesan and place the platter of gnocchi in the middle of the table for everyone to help themselves.
+- Sprinkle with extra grated Parmesan cheese (Parmigiano Reggiano) and place the platter of gnocchi in the middle of the table for everyone to help themselves.

 - Choose a floury, starchy potato